Base Training For Runners: The Complete Guide

 Here are some tips to help you get through this training phase.

-Tips for base training
+Top Tips for base training

 #1: Always Stay At Conversation Pace

-To calculate your heart rates zones correctly, you can either go to a lab and perform a test in the presence of a cardiologist or, with permission from your doctor, do a max effort test yourself.
+To calculate your heart rate zones correctly, you can either go to a lab and perform a test in the presence of a cardiologist or, with permission from your doctor, do a max effort test yourself.
 If you are interested in doing this, look at the following article for more details.

 #2: Adjust Your Pace Depending On The Terrain

-Staying at an easy pace is more complicated than it sounds, especially if you are running on hilly roads or are a trail runner!
 If you are a road runner and run your base training workouts on hilly terrain, you’ll have to adjust your pace accordingly.
 Your pace will need to slow when going uphill, and you’ll be able to go a bit faster on the downhills.

-As for trail runners, you will definitely have to walk!
-Base training as a trail runner often includes a lot of hiking, a least on the trails where I train!
 The constant uphills make for a challenging journey during a base run.
-When you feel your heart rate beginning to rise and your breath becoming labored, slow down and walk if you have to.
+When you feel your heart rate rising and your breath becoming labored, slow down and walk if you have to.

 A trail runner walking uphill.